f5devcentral/f5-rseries-training/docs/initial_setup_of_rseries_network_layer.rst

 Configuring LAGs from the API
 -----------------------------

-To create a LAG, add interfaces to it, and add proper LACP configuration will take a few different API calls.
+To create a LAG, add interfaces to it, and add proper LACP configuration it will take a few different API calls.
 First a Link Aggregation Group (LAG) interface must be created.
-You will define a Name, specify the state, the LAG-type of LACP, and define which VLANs will use this LAG interface.
-In the Example below two LAG interfaces are being created (Arista & HA-Interconnect):
+You will define a Name, specify the state and the LAG-type of LACP, and define which VLANs will use this LAG interface.
+In the example below, two LAG interfaces are being created (Arista & HA-Interconnect):

 .. code-block:: bash